Abhisan1/MazeRunner/Docs/README.md

 # MazeRunner
-**Game Developer Intern Assessment — Reliance Games x Zapak** **Built with Unity 6 LTS | Android APK**
+A physics-based mobile maze game built with Unity 6 LTS — my first ever Unity project.

 ---

-## Project Overview
+## About

-MazeRunner is a physics-based mobile maze game where the player controls a sphere navigating from a green Start Zone to a red Finish Zone.
-The maze contains 8 distinct navigation paths, 3 spinning static obstacles, 1 AI-patrolling obstacle, and a checkpoint system.
-The game is fully playable on both Android and PC.
+MazeRunner is a 3D mobile maze game where the player controls a ball navigating from a Start zone to a Finish zone through a maze with 8 distinct paths.
+Built entirely from scratch with no prior Unity or C# experience.

+The goal was to learn Unity fundamentals hands-on by building a complete, playable game — from maze generation to Android deployment.

 ---

+## Gameplay

+- Roll the ball from the **green Start zone** to the **red Finish zone**
+- Avoid **pink spinning obstacles** — each hit costs 100 points and respawns you
+- Reach the **yellow Checkpoint** to save your progress mid-maze
+- Beat the maze as fast as possible for the highest score
+- Top 5 scores saved locally between sessions

+---

+## Features

+- **Physics-based movement** — Rigidbody.AddForce for natural rolling behavior
+- **8 navigation paths** — multiple routes through the maze, each with different risk/reward
+- **Procedural maze construction** — maze built programmatically from a grid array via Unity Editor script
+- **AI obstacle** — enemy cube patrols the fastest path, blocking the direct route
+- **Checkpoint system** — saves position mid-maze, respawns there on death
+- **Dual camera modes** — fixed top-down overview and smooth follow camera, switchable anytime
+- **Scoring system** — starts at 1000, decreases with time and obstacle penalties
+- **Top 5 local leaderboard** — persisted between sessions using PlayerPrefs
+- **Full UI** — Start, Pause, Win, and Lose screens with sensitivity adjustment
+- **Cross-platform input** — keyboard on PC, on-screen D-pad on Android

+---

 ## Controls

 ### Android
-- **D-Pad buttons (bottom-left)** — Move the ball (Up/Down/Left/Right)
+- **D-Pad (bottom-left)** — Move the ball
-- **CAM button (top-right)** — Switch between Top-Down and Follow camera
+- **CAM button (top-right)** — Switch camera mode
-- **PAUSE button (top-right)** — Pause the game
+- **PAUSE button (top-right)** — Pause game

-### PC (Unity Editor)
+### PC
 - **WASD / Arrow Keys** — Move the ball
 - **C** — Switch camera mode
 - **ESC** — Pause game

-### Sensitivity
-Adjustable via the slider on the Start Screen before the game begins.

 ---

-## How to Play

-1. Launch the game and adjust sensitivity if needed
-2. Press **PLAY**
-3. Navigate the ball from the **green Start Zone** (left) to the **red Finish Zone** (right)
-4. Avoid **pink spinning obstacles** — each hit deducts 100 points and respawns the ball
-5. Cross the **yellow Checkpoint** in the center — if you die after this, you respawn at the checkpoint instead of the start
-6. Reach the Finish Zone to Win
-7. Score is based on completion speed and number of penalties

----

-## Technical Decisions
+## Technical Highlights

-### Maze Generation via Editor Script
+### Grid-Based Maze Generation
-The maze is built programmatically using a Unity Editor script (MazeGenerator.cs).
-The layout is defined as a 27×27 integer grid where 0 = wall and 1 = open corridor.
-Wall positions are calculated mathematically from grid indices, guaranteeing the built maze exactly matches the designed layout.
-This approach demonstrates editor tooling knowledge and eliminates manual coordinate errors.
+The maze is defined as a 27×27 integer grid (0 = wall, 1 = corridor) in a Unity Editor script.
+Wall positions are calculated mathematically from grid indices, centering the maze at world origin.
+This approach meant the designed layout exactly matched the built result — no manual coordinate errors.

-### Physics-Based Movement
+### Physics Movement
-Player movement uses Rigidbody.AddForce() rather than directly setting transform position or velocity.
-This produces natural rolling behavior and realistic wall collisions.
-Rotation is frozen on all axes to prevent the ball from tipping.
+Movement uses Rigidbody.AddForce in FixedUpdate rather than setting transform position directly.
+This produces natural rolling physics and frame-rate independent behavior across all devices.

-### Mobile Input — D-Pad over Accelerometer
-Accelerometer input was implemented and tested first.
-However, the ball required extreme phone tilt to produce meaningful movement, creating poor user experience.
-The decision was made to switch to on-screen D-pad buttons, which provide precise, comfortable control on all Android devices.
-This is a deliberate UX-driven engineering decision, not a shortcut.

-The D-pad is built programmatically via DpadSetup.cs using Unity's EventTrigger system, which handles press-and-hold reliably across all Android versions.

-### Dual Camera System
-Two camera modes implemented in CameraController.cs:
-- **Top-Down (default):** Fixed overhead view at height 35 (PC) or 45 (mobile), centered on the maze.
-Player can see the full layout and plan their route.
-- **Follow Camera:** Smooth third-person view using Vector3.Lerp, looks at player position via LookAt().
-More immersive for navigation.

-Switching is handled by toggling a boolean in LateUpdate() each frame.
-On PC press C, on Android tap the CAM button.

-### Checkpoint State Management
-The checkpoint stores two values — a boolean (reached?) and a Vector3 (world position).
-On obstacle collision, GameManager checks this state and respawns at checkpoint or start accordingly.
-This is a minimal but complete state machine.
+### Programmatic UI
+All UI panels, buttons, text, and sliders are built entirely in code using a builder pattern — no manual Unity Inspector setup.
+Canvas uses ScaleWithScreenSize for consistent layout across all Android screen resolutions.

-### Scoring System
+### Singleton Pattern
-Score starts at 1000 and decreases at 10 points per second.
-Each obstacle collision deducts 100 points immediately.
-Final score is saved on both Win and Lose.
-This rewards fast, clean runs.
+GameManager, UIManager, and MobileJoystick use the singleton pattern with duplicate destruction in Awake, ensuring only one instance exists across scene reloads.

 ### Local Leaderboard
-Top 5 scores stored in PlayerPrefs using indexed keys (Score_0 through Score_4).
-On each game end, the new score is inserted, array sorted descending, and top 5 written back.
-Displayed on the Win screen.
+Top 5 scores stored in PlayerPrefs using indexed keys.
+On each game end, scores are inserted into an array, sorted descending, and the top 5 written back — persisted between sessions.

-### UI Architecture
-All UI is built entirely in code via UIManager.cs using a builder pattern (MakePanel, AnchoredText, AnchoredButton, AnchoredSlider).
-No manual Unity Inspector UI setup required.
-Canvas uses ScaleWithScreenSize at 1920×1080 reference resolution for consistent layout across all screen sizes.

 ---

-## Challenges Faced

-**1. Unity 6 New Input System**
-Unity 6 uses the new Input System by default, which broke legacy Input.GetAxis() calls.
-Required switching to Keyboard.current from UnityEngine.InputSystem throughout all scripts, and setting Active Input Handling to "Both" in Player Settings to maintain compatibility.

-**2. Maze Coordinate Accuracy**
-Early maze versions used hand-written wall coordinates that did not match the visual layout.
-Solved by switching to a 2D grid array where positions are calculated mathematically — same source data drives both the visual diagram and the Unity build.

-**3. Android Touch Input**
-Multiple approaches were attempted for mobile input — accelerometer, Unity new Input System touch API, legacy Input.touches.
-Each had platform-specific compatibility issues with Unity 6's input handling.
-The final solution was D-pad buttons using Unity's EventTrigger (IPointerDownHandler, IPointerUpHandler) which works reliably on all Android devices regardless of Input System configuration.

-**4. DontDestroyOnLoad Causing Duplicate Objects** When the scene reloaded on restart, DontDestroyOnLoad caused duplicate canvases, EventSystems, and player balls to stack up.
-Fixed by removing DontDestroyOnLoad from runtime-created objects and adding singleton duplicate-destruction logic in Awake().

-**5. UI Scaling Across Screen Sizes**
-Fixed pixel UI coordinates broke on different Android resolutions.
-Solved by switching Canvas Scaler to ScaleWithScreenSize mode with reference resolution 1920×1080 and using normalized anchor positions (0.0–1.0) instead of fixed pixel offsets.
+## What I Learned

+This was my first Unity project.
+Going in with zero knowledge of Unity or C#, I learned:

+- Unity's component-based architecture and scene management
+- Physics-based movement with Rigidbody
+- Trigger and collider systems for game events
+- Unity's new Input System for cross-platform input
+- Programmatic UI construction with Canvas and RectTransform
+- Game state management with singletons
+- Android build pipeline and real device testing
+- Debugging platform-specific issues (input system conflicts, DontDestroyOnLoad duplicates)

 ---

-## Improvements With Additional Time
+## Built With

-- **Procedural maze generation** — recursive backtracking algorithm for infinite unique layouts
-- **Multiple difficulty levels** — faster AI, more obstacles, narrower corridors
-- **Sound effects** — collision sounds, checkpoint chime, background music
-- **Particle effects** — dust trail on movement, explosion on obstacle collision
-- **Haptic feedback** — vibration on obstacle collision and checkpoint reached
-- **Global leaderboard** — cloud-based scores using Unity Gaming Services
-- **Level progression** — multiple mazes unlocked as player completes each one
-- **Ball skin selection** — cosmetic customization on Start Screen
+- Unity 6 LTS
+- C#
+- Android SDK

+---

+## Download

+APK available in the [Releases](../../releases) section.